Post

 lang_from_path: true

-- languages: List of languages you want to support
+• languages: A list of languages you want to support.

-- parallel_localization: Boolean value specifying whether to parallelize multilingual processing during build
+• parallel_localization: A boolean value that specifies whether to parallelize multilingual processing during the build process.

-- lang_from_path: Boolean value, if set to ‘true’, it automatically recognizes and uses the language code if the path string of the markdown file includes it, without needing to explicitly specify the ‘lang’ attribute in the YAML front matter within the post markdown file
+• lang_from_path: A boolean value.
+If set to ‘true’, it automatically recognizes and uses the language code from the path string of a post’s Markdown file, even if the ‘lang’ attribute is not specified in the YAML front matter.

 “The location of a Sitemap file determines the set of URLs that can be included in that Sitemap.
 A Sitemap file located at http://example.com/catalog/sitemap.xml can include any URLs starting with http://example.com/catalog/ but can not include URLs starting with http://example.com/images/.”